 - a.
-Provide assistance to the Board in the formulation of regional transportation policy. - b.
-Advise the staff in the execution of technical transportation planning programs. - c.
-Provide a forum for elected officials to work together in solving regional transportation problems. - d.
-Act as an advocacy body on transportation related matters as needed. - e.
-Act as a data and information base for the public-at-large and to provide legislators with the information necessary to make equitable legislative decisions. - f.
-Provide a forum for local public involvement into the regional planning process. - g.
-Provide local transportation officials the opportunity to prioritize transportation projects. - h.
-Provide input for the Kentucky Transportation Planning Process.
+Providing assistance to the Board in the formulation of regional transportation policy. - b.
+Advising the staff in the execution of technical transportation planning programs. - c.
+Providing a forum for elected officials to work together in solving regional transportation problems. - d.
+Acting as an advocacy body on transportation related matters. - e.
+Acting as a source for data and information for the public-at-large and to provide legislators with the information necessary to make equitable legislative decisions. - f.
+Providing a forum for local public involvement into the regional planning process. - g.
+Providing local transportation officials the opportunity to prioritize transportation projects. - h.
+Providing input for the Kentucky Transportation Planning Process.